lifedox/granular-configuration-language/README.md

 - It's "granular" because you can specify settings across multiple files at a fine granularity for overriding values.
 - It is meant for trusted "configuration" files.
-- Including "language" make it clear that this is not the source of configuration.
+- Including "language" makes it clear that this is not the source of configuration, but a library for processing generic configuration files.
-  - A valid piece of feedback was that it sounded like it was the source for configuration, not the processing of generic configuration files.
+  - Feedback was that "granular-configuration" sounded like it was the source for configuration.
   - "Format" sounded weirder than "language".
+  - Including "YAML" sounded like this was trying to be more than YAML, rather than just using YAML.